aerospike/aerospike-client-c/README.md

 ".tgz" archive containing both of the native packages, along with the documentation and examples.

+You can also build the package for the current platform using:

+	$ make package

 Finally, to build the source distribution on any platform, use:

 	$ make source